lumberjoc/k8s-buildkite/README.md

     targetPort: 8000
 ```

-You'll need to create a Kubernetes secret for the Buildkite agent token and your Dockerhub access token:
+Before applying, you'll need to create a Kubernetes secret for the Buildkite agent token and your Dockerhub access token:
 1) Agent-Token
 ```
 kubectl create secret generic buildkite-agent-token --from-literal=token=YOUR_BUILDKITE_AGENT_TOKEN -n hello-world